Sheikh Hasina once fought for democracy in Bangladesh. Her critics say she now threatens it

 “She felt her father’s work was cut short, and that only she could complete it,” they told The Associated Press, speaking on condition of anonymity because they were not authorized to speak with the media.

-After the assassination, Hasina lived for years in exile in India, then made her way back to Bangladesh and took over the helm of Awami League.
-But the military rulers had her in and out of house detention all through the 1980s until, after general elections in 1996, she became prime minister for the first time.
+After the assassination, Hasina lived for years in exile in India, then made her way back to Bangladesh and took over the Awami League.
+But the country's military rulers had her in and out of house detention throughout the 1980s until, after general elections in 1996, she became prime minister for the first time.

 What followed was a decadeslong power struggle between Hasina and former Prime Minister Khaleda Zia, the chief of the Bangladesh Nationalist Party, now ailing and under house arrest.

-The two women ran the country alternatively for years in a bitter rivalry that polarized Bangladesh politics.
-Hasina has often accused the BNP of courting hard-line extremists that her party, which calls itself moderate and secular, had worked to stamp out, while Zia’s BNP claims the Awami League is using oppressive tactics to stay in power.
+The two women alternated running the country for years in a bitter rivalry that polarized Bangladesh.
+Hasina has often accused the BNP of courting hard-line extremists that her party, which calls itself moderate and secular, had worked to stamp out.
+Zia’s BNP claims the Awami League is using oppressive tactics to stay in power.

-Hasina's party lost the 2001 general election, after which she again became the leader of the opposition.
-Political violence, unrest and military interventions marked the following years until she was reelected in 2008.

-This time, she fixed her sights on the economy and built infrastructure previously unseen in Bangladesh.
-A strong electricity grid that reaches far-flung villages; big-ticket projects such as highways, rail lines and ports.
-The country’s garment industry became one of the world’s most competitive.
+When Hasina was reelected in 2008, she fixed her sights on the economy and built infrastructure previously unseen in Bangladesh — power lines that reached remote villages, highways, rail lines and ports, and a garment industry that became one of the world’s most competitive.

-Abdul Halim, a rickshaw puller in Dhaka, says he is not a supporter of the prime minister, but “Hasina gave us electricity."

-Ahead of the election, Hasina flaunted some of her signature achievements, such as Dhaka's metro or the country's longest bridge, which she inaugurated in 2021.
+Ahead of the vote, Hasina has flaunted some of her signature achievements, such as Dhaka's metro and the country's longest bridge, which she inaugurated in 2021.
 She has cast herself as the leader of an impoverished nation aspiring to become an upper-middle-income country by 2031.

 “Bangladesh will never look back again," Hasina said in 2023.
 "It will continue marching to be a smart, developed and prosperous country.”

-But the recent global economic slowdown has not spared Bangladesh, exposing cracks in its economy that have triggered labor unrest and dissatisfaction with the government.
+But the recent global economic slowdown has not spared Bangladesh, exposing cracks in its economy that have triggered labor unrest and dissatisfaction.

-Mohammed Shohid, a driver in Dhaka, said the government has failed to stop price hikes of essential goods — prices of beans and tomatoes have nearly doubled in the past two years.
+Mohammed Shohid, a driver in Dhaka, said the government has failed to stop price hikes of essential goods — beans and tomatoes have nearly doubled in price over the last two years.
 “We cannot afford them anymore,” he said.

 Hasina's critics say her government has used harsh tools to muzzle dissent, shrink press freedoms and curtail civil society.
 Rights groups cite forced disappearances of critics.
 The government rejects the accusations.